IcyCrucifix/COMP2113_Group66/README.md

    Each card has a fixed **Energy Cost**.
 Players may play any number of cards per turn, provided they have enough remaining energy.

 4. **Boss Acts**
-   The Boss performs exactly one action per round (it may attack, defend, apply status effects, heal, or use special abilities).
+   The Boss performs exactly one action per round which may include attacking, defending, applying status effects, healing, or using special abilities.

-5. **Status Effects Resolve**
+6. **Status Effects Resolve**
    At the end of the round, all ongoing effects — such as **Poison** and **Burn** — are calculated and applied.

 #### Key Mechanics